AndrewJBateman/pean-stack-api-display/README.md

 * Get yourself API keys for the Nasa, Google Maps and News apps
 * Run `ng serve` for a dev server.
 Frontend will open at `http://localhost:4200/` - refreshes on code changes
 * Run `npm run lint` to lint test entire codebase using TSLint
-* Run `npm run test` to run unit tests using the Karma framework
-* Run `npm run e2e` to run end-to-end testing files in individual modules etc. using Protractor
 * Run `npm run build` to generate a build file without SSR
 * Run `npm run build:ssr` to generate a build file with SSR
 * Run `npm run serve:ssr` to see on a dev server